Amazing low cost laptop option for musicians and creators

 Check software compatibilities

 It should go without saying, but I’m gonna say it anyway.
-M series processors have been out since November 2020 and macOS Monterey since October 2021.
-I think it’s crazy that any DAW or plugin should have issues or still be running on Rosetta emulation, but not everyone listens to me.
+M Series has been out since November 2020. macOS Monterey has been out since October 2021.
+I think it’s crazy that any DAW or plugin should have issues or still require Rosetta emulation, but not everyone listens to me.
 Do your homework!

 Ports are important for musicians & content creators